nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 # NitchLive Dictionary
-## Welcome to nitchlive's twitch chat directory, the page that contains most or at least some messages in the twitch chat.
+## Welcome to nitchlive's twitch chat directory, the page that contains most or at least some messages from the twitch chat.

 ### Credits:
 ### Nitchlive's twitch chat - providing the messages